LucasMacchi/MovieRating_Back/README.md

 Profile Routes:
-    -/create ---> This route will create a new user, encrypting the password.
+    -/create ---> This route will create a new user, encrypting the password and send a email with a verification code.

     -/pass-validate ---> This route will validate the password for an specific account, it will return either false or true

+    -/validate-user ---> This route will validate the user using a code sent to the email